 Prevention Tips

 Your Enyaq was charging fine, then it just stopped.
 The infotainment screen shows the session ended, but you are only at 45%.
-Charging that cuts out early on the Enyaq usually comes down to the charger, a charge limit you forgot about, or a communication glitch between the car and the station.
+Or you left it plugged in overnight and it never reached 100%.
+Not being able to fully charge your Enyaq usually comes down to a charge limit setting, the charger itself, or a communication glitch between the car and the station.

 Quick Diagnosis